kualta/site/posts/fair-play.md

 date: "2021/07/08"
 ---

-# "Fair Play: The art of online games balance"
+# Fair Play: The art of online games balance

 **Disclaimer**: **a lot** of bad writing.
 I was young.
 The ideas are still fresh tho.
 I'll revisit this post in the upcoming weeks.